Dn-Programming-Core-Management/Dn-FamiTracker/0CC-readme.txt

 	About
 	===

-This is a modified version of FamiTracker that incorporates various new effects and bug fixes which work in exported NSFs as well.
+0CC-FamiTracker is a modified version of FamiTracker that incorporates various new effects and bug fixes which work in exported NSFs as well.
 The name "0CC" comes from the author's favourite arpeggio effect.
 The current version includes:

  - Complete Sunsoft 5B support
  - Arpeggio schemes